 Using coloured liquids of different densities we created a DIY density

 column and placed plastic particles (usually between 2-5mm in the

-column - see picture below).
+column - see fig. 13 below).
 In this way we learned about how to

 identify different plastic types found in the environment according